-Our Medical Director Dr. Carlos Larocca and our addiction psychiatrist Dr. Rachel Rohaidy, manage our detoxification protocols within our convenient Miami outpatient setting.
+Our Medical Director Dr. Carlos Larocca and our addiction psychiatrist Dr. Kenny Perez, manage our detoxification protocols within our convenient Miami outpatient setting.

 Dr. Larocca is a specialist in the fields of addiction and family medicine with more than 25 years of experience.
 He is board certified by the American Society of Addiction Medicine (ASAM) and is also a member of the Florida Society of Addiction Medicine.

 Kenny Perez, M.D. is a psychiatrist with extensive training at some of the world’s leading medical institutions including Temple University where he attended medical school and the University Of Pennsylvania where he received his residency training in adult psychiatry…